emmajanedrews/base-template/_posts/2017-12-22-take-advantage-of-the-markets-hidden-opportunity-this-new-year.md

 There are currently about 650 homes on the market, which isn’t much at all.

+If you have any other questions or would like more information, feel free to give me a call or send me an email.
+I look forward to hearing from you soon.

 Whatever your real estate needs, my team and I would like to help you out. **Thank you for a great 2017.
 Happy New Year!**

-If you have any other questions or would like more information, feel free to give me a call or send me an email.
-I look forward to hearing from you soon.<br>